 - In the Machines view, double-click a machine name link to go to the corresponding Machine Details page.
 This page displays the details of the machine, provides power controls.

 - The Machine Utilization panel displays the CPU, memory, disk monitoring, and GPU monitoring graphs.
 Disk and GPU monitoring require VDAs version 7.14 or later.

 - Click View Historical Utilization to see the resource utilization trends for the machine.
 The disk monitoring graphs, real-time average IOPS, and disk latency help troubleshoot disk-related issues on the selected VDA.
 NVIDIA GPU monitoring graphs include percentage utilization of the NVIDIA GPU, the GPU memory, and of the Encoder and the Decoder of the Server and Desktop OS VDAs.
 For VDAs that access more than one GPU, the average of the GPU metrics collected from the individual GPUs is displayed.
 GPUs are monitored on VDAs running 64-bit Windows, with NVIDIA Tesla M60 GPUs and running Display Driver version 369.17 or later.

 For more information, see Troubleshoot machines.

 Alerts and notifications

-Alerts are displayed in Director on the dashboard and other high level views with warning and critical alert symbols.
+Alerts are displayed in Monitor on the dashboard and other high level views with warning and critical alert symbols.
 Alerts update automatically every minute; you can also update alerts on demand.

 A warning alert (amber triangle) indicates that the warning threshold of a condition has been reached or exceeded.